-The mission of the PHM program is to provide students with the best possible training for careers that improve health and well-being.
+The mission of the Population Health Management (PHM) program is to provide students with the best possible training for careers that improve health and well-being.
 As the United States health care system changes to adapt to a new demographic and health landscape, increasing emphasis is placed on preventative medicine and health maintenance.
 PHM graduates will help fill this pressing need, providing much needed health resources to hospitals, schools, governmental and non-profit organizations, and local communities.
 Such work empowers individuals through health programs and policy, to create a healthier future for our nation.

 Program Educational Objectives